Do Extended Magazines Facilitate Mass Shootings?

 "We did not carry [extended magazines] on the SWAT team," Chipman says.
 "But they do transform someone determined to kill into being much more efficient at doing that."

-Extended magazines have been used at some of the worst shootings in recent American history, including Sandy Hook.
-A 2013 investigation by Mother Jones looked at 62 mass shootings, and found high-capacity magazines were used in at least half.
+Extended magazines have been used during some of the worst shootings in recent American history, including Sandy Hook.
+A 2013 investigation by Mother Jones looked at 62 mass shootings and found high-capacity magazines were used in at least half.

 But other firearms experts aren't convinced the magazines are that important.
 "The type of magazine means nothing to the potential threat," says Thor Eells, a retired SWAT commander from Colorado Springs, Colo., now executive director of the National Tactical Officers Association.